jenkins-infra/jenkins-contribution-stats/README.md

 - `extract-monthly-submissions.sh` extracts the monthly data from GitHub and stores it in ,/data/ directory as a CSV file.
 It also generates a list with the number of PR for each submitter in the given month.
 - `consolidate-data.sh` takes all the available monthly data and creates a single data file, `consolidated_data/submissions.csv`.
 If a data file already exists, it is backuped.
 - `collect-missing-data.sh` will extract all the monthly data files since JAN-2020.
 If the output already exists, it will skip that particular month.
+- `submission-submitter-report.sh` uses the existing monthly data to generate a summary CSV with the number of submissions and the number of submitters.
+The resulting output is stored in `consolidated_data/summary_counts.csv`